mendix/docs/content/en/docs/support/prepare-your-app.md

 To give existing app members access to submit tickets, follow these steps:

-1. Go to the **Security** page of your app in the Mendix Developer Portal.
+1. Go to the **Security** page of your app in the Mendix Mendix Portal.
 2. Change the **ROLE** for the user who needs access to one of the following:
     * **Business Engineer**
     * **Product Owner**